-- American 220 volts consists of 2 phases of 110 volt, and European 220 volt consists of single phase of 220 volts.
+- American 220 volts consists of 2 phases of 110 volts, and European 220 volts consists of a single phase of 220 volts.

-- In 120 volts, the transformers used can be more extensive and more expensive.
+- At 120 volts, the transformers used can be more extensive and more expensive.
 Furthermore, due to the higher amperage supported for the lower voltage, stability is also highly needed.

 - Another disadvantage of 120 volts is that the voltage tends to drop when your plug-in high-power consumption.
 The more consumers you have, the higher the voltage drop is.
-Considering the drop as a percentage from total voltage, it can affect other devices more in the 120 volts case than in a 230 volts home network.
+Considering the drop as a percentage of total voltage, it can affect other devices more in the 120 volt case than in a 230 volt home network.

 - An advantage of using 120 V is given by smaller voltage spikes transmitted in the network.
-For example, when we plug/unplug a device, sometimes, we zsee a flame.
-That thing is an electrical arch and sent in the network as a voltage spike.
+For example, when we plug or unplug a device, sometimes, we see a flame.
+That thing is an electrical arch and sent into the network as a voltage spike.
 There are also devices such as computer power supplies and other devices that pollute the network with bad signals.
 For 120 V, they are smaller, conducting a minor interference between different devices using pulses to down-convert the voltage.

 - We are going to use our multimeter to read out the typical dryer plug outlet.

-- The test selectors are 30 amps 125 volts – 250 volts.
+- The test selectors are 30 amps, 125 volts-250 volts.
 The side of the plug is where your neutral wire would be.
 So, it is your neutral connection.
-This site is your ground, or your green wire would go, and there is a hot wire 120 volts would go to the right-side inlet, and on the other side 120 volts, and we are playing with 240 volts.
+This site is your ground, or your green wire would go, and there is a hot wire.
+120 volts would go to the right-side inlet, and on the other side, 120 volts.
+We are playing with 240 volts.

-- Voltage playing is dangerous if you are unfamiliar with using a meter, work the safety precautions of electricity, and find professional assistance.
+- Voltage playing is dangerous if you are unfamiliar with using a meter, working the safety precautions of electricity, or finding professional assistance.

-- We have turned our selector switch to the A/C volts.
+- We have turned our selector switch to the A/C voltages.

 - We are on the ground side, and we read one side of the outlet, and we got our 120 volts, and our measurement readings are 119.9 V.

-- So now we are checking the other side, and we got 119.9 V, in our multimeter.
+- So now we are checking the other side, and we got 119.9 V on our multimeter.

-- Again, we are going to put our lead in the neutral hole on one side. we read 119.9 V, the other side of our multimeter is showing the reading of 119.9 V again, so far; everything on this is checking out precisely the way it is supposed to.
+- Again, we are going to put our lead in the neutral hole on one side.
+So far, everything is checking out precisely the way it is supposed to.

-- We go from the hot inlet to the paired hot inlet, through my multimeter leads, each hot lead is 120 volts, so both the hot leads together 240 volts, and we have observed 239 volts measurements in our device.
+- We go from the hot inlet to the paired hot inlet, through my multimeter leads.
+Each hot lead is 120 volts, so both the hot leads together are 240 volts, and we have observed 239 volts measurements in our device.
 So, here we have learnt how to check 240 volts in a dryer plugin outlet.
-So far, everything we checked is good and perfectly done, do not forget your safety precautions while playing with the voltages.
+So far, everything we checked is good and perfectly done.
+Do not forget your safety precautions while playing with the voltages.

 Why don’t you use a lower voltage for your house current since 240V is deadly?

-The question of 120 V or 240 V is determined by where you live.
-The government regulators and industry made a choice.
-To deliver the same amount of power, you either need high voltage and low current or low voltage and high current.
-Electrical power transmission is usually by high voltage and low current.
-This saves on copper lines because they can be made thinner (The power loss to heat goes as resistance times current squared).
-However, high voltage requires insulation and isolation since it creates large electric fields that can break down air and arc.
+Whether you use 120 V or 240 V depends on where you live.
+Both businesses and the government had to decide what to do.
+To get the same amount of power, you need either high voltage and low current or low voltage and high current.
+Electricity is frequently transferred using high voltage and low current.
+Copper is used less because thinner lines can be made (the power loss to heat goes as resistance times current squared).
+High voltage must be isolated and insulated from the rest of the system due to its massive electric fields.

-Safety in the home requires lower voltage and insulation.
-Both 120 V and 240 V can penetrate through the resistance of your skin.
-Your dry skin has a much higher resistance than your wet organs.
-So, a much lower voltage (~50 V) would be required to be safe.
-But to deliver the same power at lower voltages would require more current and thicker wires.
-So, the economical choice was made to be either 120 V or 240 V.
+For safety at home, you need lower voltage and insulation.
+Both 120 V and 240 V can pass through your skin’s resistance.
+Your dry skin is much stronger than your organs, which are wet.
+So, it would need to be much lower (50 V) to be safe.
+But to get the same amount of power at lower voltages, more current and thicker wires would be needed.
+So, the most cost-effective choice was either 120 V or 240 V.

 How much current is generated from 240 Voltage?

-Our power is supplied to our homes with high voltage and low current are used to send electricity to our homes.
-But as it gets closer to our homes, it is transforming to a low voltage (240V).
-The current that is supplied depends on the size of the transformer, the size and length of the cable to your house, and then it will have a protective device like a fuse or circuit breaker determine how much current is sent to your house.
+High voltage and low current are used to send electricity to our homes.
+But as it gets closer to our homes, it changes to a low voltage (240V).
+The size of the transformer, the size and length of the cable to your house, and a safety device like a fuse or circuit breaker determine how much current is sent to your house.

-The current you can draw out of a general-purpose power outlet is 10 Amps.
-This is because that is what the outlet is rated.
-However, the breaker is usually 16 Amp.
-If you disregard these limitations, the wiring in your house could handle 25 Amps before it starts to smoke.
+The maximum current you can draw out of a general-purpose power outlet is 10 amps.
+This is because that is how the outlet is rated.
+However, the breaker is usually 16 amps.
+If you disregard these limitations, the wiring in your house could handle 25 amps before it starts to smoke.

-More current will mean more power.
-Now, the amount of current that can be in 240 volts is compared to how much current the transformer/generator can supply.
-It can vary from thousand amperes to millions of amperes of current.
+More power will come from more current.
+Now, the amount of current that can flow through 240 volts is compared to how much current the transformer/generator can provide.
+It can be anywhere from a thousand amperes to a million amperes.

 Therefore, we give you a straightforward answer, most probably, your 240 volts supply at home can supply 0.1 million amperes of current but do not worry, and your home wires will fry when the current reaches only up to 15 Amperes.